 OK.
 Can i do that myself?

 Only if you have a set of A/C gauges.

-ok cool, but if that is not the problem then what?
+ok cool, but if that is not the problem then what else could it be?

-If the problem is not due to low freon charge, then the electrical system would need to be looked at next.
+If the problem is not due to a low freon charge, then the electrical system would need to be looked at next.
 Specifically is the compressor engaging.
 If not, the control circuits would need to be tested.
-These did have a problem where you press the A/C button on the controller and the light would go off and on.
+These did have a problem where you press the A/C button on the controller in the dash and the light would go off and on.
 This may be a bad control head.
 If the compressor does come on then next step is to check the air temp blend doors in the dash to make sure they go to the full cold position.
 If not then the air is not being directed over the evaporator and the air is not being cooled.

 OK thanks for the advice Mechanic JK.
 I’m going to recommend you to all my friends for help even though I don’t even no where you work.
 L.O.L!!!